 Discover the French-speaking Geneva City with Switzerland Tour.
-It is also, known as "World’s Smallest Metropolis" and situated on the banks of Lake Geneva, right at the foot of the Alps.
+Also known as the "World’s Smallest Metropolis," Geneva City is situated on the banks of Lake Geneva, right at the foot of the Alps.

 Geneva is home to European headquarters of UNO and Red Cross, as well as more than 180 international organizations.